Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Time Outdoors Wisely.

-Schedule activities prior to late morning or after mid-afternoon when uv rays are most intense.
+Schedule activities before late morning or after mid-afternoon when UV rays are most intense.

-Use shade first and employ physical sun blocks like clothing hats umbrellas or cap.
+Use shade first and employ physical sunblocks like clothing, a hat, umbrellas, or a cap.

 Sleep and Stress Management.